WEATHERTrackCAST

 Alert

-FLOOD WATCH REMAINS IN EFFECT THROUGH FRIDAY EVENING
+FLOOD WATCH NOW IN EFFECT THROUGH FRIDAY EVENING

 possible.